 DATE: 7 May 2026, 9.00-12.00 CEST / 10.00-13.00 EEST

-This module deepens climate budgeting by examining how to assess the financial costs and benefits of climate actions compared with business-as-usual scenarios.
-Participants explore different impact assessment methods used by cities, including cost-efficiency and cost–benefit analyses, and learn how these calculations inform scenario-building.
-The module also demonstrates how results can be visualized and explained in an accessible way – ensuring that complex financial insights effectively support informed decision-making.
+How to assess the financial costs and benefits of climate actions compared with business-as-usual scenarios.
+Participants explore different impact assessment methods used by cities like Tampere and Aarhus, including cost-efficiency and cost–benefit analyses, and learn how these calculations are impacted by different scenarios.
+The module also demonstrates how results can be visualized and explained in an accessible way – ensuring that complex financial insights effectively support informed decision-making, with the Climate Action Decision Support (CADS) Tool developed in the Climate-4-CAST project.

 MODULE 5: Hands-on practical CADS tool training